bakkerme/cursor-doctrine/README.md

 - Slow, no \<think> tokens available
 - Poor at grepping and navigating the codebase, requires precise context management
 - Is this an opportunity to use @codebase?
+- I'm thinking this is not a useful model

 # Effective Prompts